 At MA, we have a team of impartial and polite representatives who routinely offer guidance to people struggling with debt on a case-by-case basis.
 They will hear you out, take stock of your financial circumstances and set you on course to a debt solution.
 Get debt help!

-It costs £90 to apply for a debt relief order.
+No fee is required for a DRO application .
 The payment should be made to the Insolvency Service, a UK government organisation that was established to act as an intermediary between borrowers struggling borrowers and creditors.

 Unlike bankruptcy fees, you cannot get any reductions or exemptions based on your income level or benefits.
 You need to pay the amount in full before submitting your application.